 But despite their adaptability and imposing physiques, reindeer haven't fared great lately.
 Sub-Arctic herds are threatened by humans in several ways, including timber harvesting, road building, and oil and gas development, which can fragment and degrade their habitat.
 This may have helped shrink American herds like the western woodland caribou of Idaho and Washington, which are listed as endangered by the U.S. Fish and Wildlife Service.
 Canada's Beverly herd has shrunk dramatically from a population of 270,000 in the 1990s, and Boyce says all woodland caribou in Alberta are now "seriously endangered."

 "Woodland caribou are declining because of development, and the northern Arctic herds are the ones that are primarily affected by climate change," Boyce says.
 "Both of them are being clobbered, though, because of human-caused changes."

 Conservation groups such as Defenders of Wildlife and Greenpeace tend to agree, but not all biologists and ecologists do — NOAA's Arctic Report Card, for example, says natural population cycles are still the prevailing theory.
-According to USGS research biologist and caribou expert Brad Griffith, "no one single explanation is prudent or adequate" for recent declines, although he adds that some kind of drop was inevitable, since many reindeer populations steadily increased for most of the last century until the mid-'70s.
+According to USGS research biologist and caribou expert Brad Griffith, "no one single explanation is prudent or adequate" for recent declines, although he adds that some drop was inevitable, since many reindeer populations increased for most of the last century until the mid-'70s.